gokceuludogan/cmpe150/README.md

 # Cmpe150 - Fall 2019

-This repository contains notes of Cmpe150.03 lab sessions.
+This repository contains notes of Cmpe150.02 and Cmpe150.03 lab sessions.

 Bogazici University, CMPE150 (Introduction to Computing C)